ASSISTANT PROFESSOR -- MACHINERY SYSTEMS ENGINEERING

 (2) curriculum vitae,

-(3) statement of interest and research and teaching philosophy,
+(3) a statement indicating your interest in this position and your research and teaching philosophy,

 (4) transcripts, and